umbraco/UmbracoDocs/10/umbraco-cms/tutorials/members-registration-and-login.md

 {% hint style="info" %}
-If  you are using Umbraco Cloud then you should first go to Users section in the Backoffice.
-Then select your User and  add "Sensitive Data" Group to your user.
+If you are on Umbraco Cloud you need to do the following steps to be able to restrict access for your users:

+1. Go to the Users section in the Backoffice.
+2. Select your User.
+3. add the "Sensitive Data" Group.
 ![Assign User Access group](images/v8-17-Assign-User-Access-Group.png)